Eleanor, Fair Maid of Brittany: Under Henry III

-John died towards the end of the civil conflict in 1216; although according to the laws of primogeniture the claim of Eleanor was better, English barons allowed King John's young son, Henry III of England, to succeed.
+John died towards the end of the civil conflict in 1216; although, according to the laws of primogeniture, the claim of Eleanor was better, English barons allowed King John's young son, Henry III of England, to succeed.
 As her claim to England and Aquitaine was still a threat to his son, before his death John stated that Eleanor should never be released.
 Thus, albeit never a rallying point for English discontent during the early part of Henry III's reign, Eleanor remained imprisoned.
 Her survival was ensured according to the treaty between England and France.
-In 1218, Eleanor ceased to be styled Countess of Richmond after William Marshal, 1st Earl of Pembroke, Henry's regent, recognized Peter as the earl.
+In 1218, Eleanor ceased to be styled Countess of Richmond after William Marshal, 1st Earl of Pembroke, Henry's regent, recognized Peter of Brittany as the earl.
 Henry III styled Eleanor, now with no title left, as "king's kinswoman", or "our cousin".

-In 1221 there was a rumour of a plan to rescue Eleanor and deliver her to the king of France.
+In 1221, there was a rumour of a plan to rescue Eleanor and deliver her to the king of France.
 In September, Eleanor accompanied Isobel of Scotland in Southampton, while both received robes, cloaks, hats, and headscarves lined with squirrel and deer skin.
-In 1225 Peter de Maulay was accused of planning with the king of France to free Eleanor, and he subsequently fell out of favour.
-The allegation may have been false to discredit de Maulay and Peter des Roches, who also fell out of royal favour in spring 1234.
+In 1225, Peter de Maulay was accused of planning with the king of France to free Eleanor, and he subsequently fell out of favour.
+The allegation may have been false, to discredit de Maulay and Peter des Roches, who also fell out of royal favour in spring 1234.
 Whether the plot existed or not, Eleanor was moved away from the coast.
-From June 1222 she was transferred between Gloucester, Marlborough and Bristol.
+From June 1222, she was transferred between Gloucester, Marlborough and Bristol.
 She was finally settled at Bristol from June 1224 for a time and was visited by Henry III.
 Gloucester Castle temporarily moved all its prisoners elsewhere to accommodate Eleanor.
 A chamber in the tower of Gloucester Castle was thought to have been occupied by her.
 When Eleanor was relocated to Marlborough Castle, the council instructed that additional cavalry and crossbowmen should be added to the existing guards there.
-In 1227 Jocelin of Wells, Bishop of Bath, signed an order to increase the staff of Bristol Castle to help keep Eleanor confined.
+In 1227, Jocelin of Wells, Bishop of Bath and Glastonbury, signed an order to increase the staff of Bristol Castle to help keep Eleanor confined.

-Though Henry III established a law that could prevent Eleanor from legal succession to the crown and considered Eleanor would never legally inherit, from 1223 he and his government took actions to keep Eleanor captive.
+Though Henry III established a law that could prevent Eleanor from legal succession to the crown and considered that Eleanor would never legally inherit, he and his government took actions from 1223 to keep Eleanor captive.
 They appointed and monitored her keepers and frequently changed them.
 Between 1225 and 1226, Bristol's diet accounts showed the use of locks, keys, and other safety equipment.
-For example, the entry in 1225 records the cost of repairing the door lock on 27 June, purchasing a door key for 1 penny on 25 August, and spending 4 pence on the key to the tower on 25 December.
-In 1227 the Close Roll accounts mention the keeping of the keys to Eleanor's room.
-Such records might mean that for a period of time Eleanor was locked in her tower or room.
+For example, the entry in 1225 records the cost of repairing the door lock on 27 June, purchasing a door key for one penny on 25 August, and spending four pence on the key to the tower on 25 December.
+In 1227, the Close Roll accounts mention the keeping of the keys to Eleanor's room.
+Such records might mean that, for a period of time, Eleanor was locked in her tower or room.